WilliamOdumah/WilliamOdumah/README.md

 ### &nbsp;About Me :

-- 4th year International Student at the University of Manitoba.
-Love Basketball and very interested in the automation of tasks, cybersecurity and making things more efficient.
+- Incoming Software Engineer interested in the automation of tasks, cybersecurity and making things more efficient.

 ## 🎓 Academic Journey